Creates blank signature

 A generic signature contains a cryptographic hash of some value, together with a signature created by some private key in another system.
 Required signing methods: Revision object or another Signature object.

-Objects may be passed back by some API endpoints without an id (PK), denoting that they are a "draft", i.e. a Signature that is not yet stored in the database and only exist in transit.
+Objects may be passed back by some API endpoints without an id (PK), denoting that they are a "draft", i.e. a Signature that is not yet stored in the database and only exists in transit.

 Signature of payload hash, the format of the signature should be specified by either verificationMethod or verificationJwsHeader